 - ATM out-of-network fees.
 Some banks charge you up to $5 per transaction if you happen to use an out-of-network ATM.
 To avoid this, look for a bank with a robust ATM network.
 Some online banks even offer to reimburse out-of-network fees.

 - Overdraft protection fees.
 The average fee in the U.S. for overdrawing your account is $34.
-Ouch.
-Many banks allow you to tie your checking account to your savings account, so your savings can cover it if your checking account falls a little short.
+Ouch!
+Many banks allow you to tie your checking account to your savings account, to cover times when your checking account falls a little short.

 - Early account closure fees.
 Some banks will charge you if you close your account within a short time after you open it.